 In celebration of the two year anniversary of my blog, I’m making this art available by free download to my readers!
 If you take the time to print this for your sweet little girl’s room, please take a moment to tell me about it below.
 Even better – share your snap with me!
 I love to see my artwork in your homes!

-Every year for Halloween I’m faced with the dilemma of leaving the house to trick-or-treat with the kids and being unable to hand out candy to our fellow trick-or-treaters.
+Every year for Halloween (also known by some as Beggar’s Night) I’m faced with the dilemma of leaving the house to trick-or-treat with the kids, and being unable to hand out candy to our fellow trick-or-treaters.
 I can’t be the only one with this issue right?